 What makes SOS exceptional is the special features it provides, including the ability to wipe and locate devices, perform remote backup, and easily control bandwidth.
 All versions of a file can be saved indefinitely.
 SOS offer security options that go beyond its competitors; its safest security choice, the reassuringly titled UltraSafe Max, means that not only with SOS staff not be able to gain access to your encryption key, but files can only be decrypted on your own computer running the SOS software with a separate passphrase from your account password.

 You may be convinced that your data backup system should be Cloud-based, or that your existing on-premise system should be upgraded.
 Your next step is to choose a solution, but with so much Cloud data backup, catering to a variety of different sizes and types of business, which one do you go for?
 This is a decision that can cost your business valuable time as well as money.

 Software Advisory Service are here to help.
 We can offer non-chargeable, impartial advice from our team of experts, and create a tailored shortlist of software vendors for you, based on your specific business requirements.
-Contact us via the link on the right.
+Contact us via the form below.

 We've had a chat with Brewdog's John Logue.
 He's talking everything tech - and the future of c...

 With Project Natick, Microsoft put a brand new data centre at the bottom of the Atlantic Ocean...

 It can be challenging to find the right software for your charity or non-profit organisation. ...